pdelporte/inline-edit/README.md

 Who has never dreamed about a simple inline edit mechanism?
 I know that they are many libraries or scripts available, but I found them not too easy to understand or with too many parameters to be able to quickly and easily use them.
 So, I decided to write my own library and let me here share the result with you.

 The implementation that will be here describe is based on Javascript and use some Jquery feature.
-The back end to update effectiverly the database is based on the Django framework, but it can easily but translated to an other framework, like Flask, or any other language like PHP.
+The back end to update effectively the database is based on the Django framework, but it can easily but translated to another framework, like Flask, or any other language like PHP.

-The javascript file (*inline_edit.js*) and the css stylesheet file (*inline_edit.css*) can be found into the driectory *static/inline_edit*.
+The javascript file (*inline_edit.js*) and the css stylesheet file (*inline_edit.css*) can be found into the directory *static/inline_edit*.

 ## How does it work?